tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

-If `enqueue_many` is `True`, `tensors` is assumed to represent a batch of examples, where the first dimension is indexed by example, and all members of `tensor_list` should have the same size in the first dimension.
+If `enqueue_many` is `True`, `tensors` is assumed to represent a batch of examples, where the first dimension is indexed by example, and all members of `tensors` should have the same size in the first dimension.
 If an input tensor has shape `[*, x, y, z]`, the output will have shape `[batch_size, x, y, z]`.
 The `capacity` argument controls the how long the prefetching is allowed to grow the queues.